Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 Icinga\Module\<Modulname>
 ```

-* The first letter MUST be capitalized
+* The first letter MUST be capitalized for each word
 * For CLI commands, a dedicated namespace Clicommands is available

 ## Inheritance